 The older version of Gmail had a useful feature that would let you quickly save an email message in Gmail as a Google Document in your Google Drive.
 You could open an email thread inside Gmail, choose the Create a Document menu option (see screenshot) and the message would be exported to Google Docs.

 The “Save as Google Document” feature is no longer available in Gmail but if you are using Gmail inside Chrome, or have one of the official Gmail mobile apps, you can use Google Cloud Print to save your email messages as PDF files inside Google Drive, one by one.

 It works likes this.
 Open an email message in Gmail, choose the Print option and select “Send To Google Drive” as the destination printer available under Google Cloud Print.
 It will save the message as a PDF file in your Drive.
 If your email contains any attachments, they aren’t saved to Drive.

+There’s a better alternative thought that will work everywhere.
 All you to do is apply the label “PDF” to any email thread in Gmail and the message, along with all the included file attachments, will get saved to your Drive.

 Here’s how you can setup the Google Script for your Gmail account.

 And because the saved PDFs will automatically download to your desktop if the Google Drive client is running, you can use this tool to always have access to your important emails even while you are offline mode.
-See more awesome Google Scripts.

 See more useful Google Scripts.